alexisleveratto/OpenCV_Problems/README.md

 3. If the aspect ratio indicates that the eyes have been closed for a sufficiently long enough amount of time, we'll sound an alarm to wake up the driver.

 - Run it: `python detect_drowsiness.py -p shape_predictor_68_face_landmarks.dat`

+### No. 11 - A simple neural network with Python and Keras
+Writing some Python code to define our feedforward neural network and specifically apply it to the Kaggle Dogs vs. Cats classification challenge.
+The goal of this challenge is to correctly classify whether a given image contains a dog or a cat.

+Classifying images using neural networks with Python and Keras
+- Run it: `python simple_neural_network.py --dataset kaggle_dogs_vs_cats --model output/simple_neural_network.hdf5`

+Classifying images using our Keras model
+- Run it: `python test_network.py --model output/simple_neural_network.hdf5 --test-images test_images`